nortikin/sverchok/docs/Unit_01/lesson_02.rst

 **Generating the set of circular verts**

 The above takes care of automatically generating the face indices for any number of incoming vertices.
-Now we want to add more than 4 vertices.
-The 4 verts we've had from the very beginning are already points on a circular path, we can make a simple change to finally see this Circle emerge.
+Now we want to automate the creation of Vertices.
+The 4 verts we've had from the very beginning are already points on a circular path, we can make a change to ``Number Range`` node to finally see this Circle emerge.

 - Set the ``mode`` of the ``Number Range`` node to ``Range``
 - Set the ``stop`` parameter to ``2.0``